-The total amounts of regular quarterly cash dividends and dividends equivalents paid during the fiscal years ended June 30, 2022, 2021 and 2020 were \$638.5 million, \$559.4 million and \$522.4 million, respectively.
-The increase in the amount of regular quarterly cash dividends and dividends equivalents paid during the fiscal year ended June 30, 2022 as compared to fiscal 2021 reflected the increase in the level of our regular quarterly cash dividend from \$0.90 to \$1.05 per share that was instituted during the three months ended September 30, 2021.
-The amounts of accrued dividend equivalents payable for regular quarterly cash dividends on unvested RSUs with dividend equivalent rights were \$11.2 million and \$10.3 million as of June 30, 2022 and 2021, respectively.
-The settlement of the accrued dividend equivalents will occur upon vesting of the underlying unvested RSUs as described in Note 10 "Equity, Long-term Incentive Compensation Plans and Non-Controlling Interest" to our Consolidated Financial Statements.
+The total amounts of regular quarterly cash dividends and dividends equivalents paid during the fiscal years ended June 30, 2023, 2022 and 2021 were \$732.6 million, \$638.5 million and \$559.4 million, respectively.
+The increase in the amount of regular quarterly cash dividends and dividends equivalents paid during the fiscal year ended June 30, 2023 as compared to the fiscal year ended June 30, 2022 reflected the increase in the level of our regular quarterly cash dividend from \$1.05 to \$1.30 per share that was instituted during the three months ended September 30, 2022.
+The amounts of accrued dividend equivalents payable for regular quarterly cash dividends on unvested RSUs with dividend equivalent rights were \$12.2 million and \$11.2 million as of June 30, 2023 and 2022, respectively.
+These amounts will be paid upon vesting of the underlying unvested RSUs as described in Note 10 "Equity, Long-term Incentive Compensation Plans and Non-Controlling Interest" to our Consolidated Financial Statements.

-On August 4, 2022, we announced that our Board of Directors had declared a quarterly cash dividend of \$1.30 per share.
-Refer to Note 21 "Subsequent Events" to our Consolidated Financial Statements for additional information regarding the declaration of our quarterly cash dividend announced subsequent to June 30, 2022.
+On August 3, 2023, we announced that our Board of Directors had declared a quarterly cash dividend of \$1.30 per share.
+Refer to Note 21 "Subsequent Events" to our Consolidated Financial Statements for additional information regarding the declaration of our quarterly cash dividend announced subsequent to June 30, 2023.